moledoc/request-count/README.md

 ### Helm 3 charts

-Due to some annoyances with `make` and `Makefile`, separate run script for deploying application with `kubectl` was created.
+Due to some annoyances with `make` and `Makefile`, separate run script for deploying application with `helm 3 charts` was created.
 Also to note, in this project `minikube` was used to setup local Kubernetes cluster.
 When alternative to `minikube` is desired, then the alternative needs to be able to:
 * pull docker images from local docker registry;